rwdroge/oe_docker/README.md

 1. **OpenEdge installer binaries** placed in `binaries/oe/<major.minor>/` (see below)
 2. **Valid control codes** configured in each component's `response.ini` file (see [Configure control codes](#configure-control-codes))
+   - Example files (`response_ini_example.txt`) are provided in each component directory
+   - Copy/rename to `response.ini` and add your company name, serials, and control codes

 > ⚠️ **Important:** The build scripts will validate that both installers and `response.ini` files exist before starting the build.
 Missing files will result in clear error messages.